Neubauer-Group/UFOManager/README.md

 Like any other digital content, UFO models have software and platform dependencies, require version controlling, and can benefit from a unified way of preserving and distributing these resources.
 Therefore, we hope to develop FAIR criteria for preservation of UFO models.
 This repository works as a bridge between UFO model developers and users.
 In this repository, two python scripts, Upload.py and Downlaod.py, are developed for uploading and downloading UFO models.

 # Upload
 Developers can use Upload.py to publish their models.
-Provided by model files and necessary model inforamtion, the Upload.py will examine the validation of model files, publish the model to Zenodo, generate a metadata json file for the model, and push the metadata file to another repository [UFOMetadata](https://github.com/ThanosWang/UFOMetadata) for preservation.
+Provided by model files and necessary model inforamtion, the Upload.py can examine the validation of model files,  generate a metadata json file for the model, publish the model to Zenodo, and push the metadata file to another repository [UFOMetadata](https://github.com/ThanosWang/UFOMetadata) for preservation.

 ## Preparation
 You need to do a series of preparation work before being able to use the Upload.py

 ### Environment Build
 The Upload.py is suitable in both Python2/3 environment.
 A Python virtual environment is recommended for executing the Upload.py in command line interface.
 And necessary Python packages are needed.